jpuli/pqvp/README.md

 Link to JIRA
 Read only Username and Password

-## Technical Approach to Building DAAS
+# Technical Approach to Building DAAS
 QualApps convened a multidisciplinary team of highly experienced Information Technology (IT) professionals from within our internal staffing network to develop the DAAS knowledg-sharing solution.
 The team adopted a Scrum-based approach to development and identified the high level scope necessary to meet the Minimal Value Plan (MVP) for the Working Prototype in a compressed, two-week time frame.
 Sprint planning included translating the MVP into two epics, creating high level user stories and determining how the Prototype architecture and infrastructure would be built to support the Prototype plan.
 Our technical team chose modern tools and techniques with which they were already familiar reducing ramp up time.
 The team determined that the work could be completed during two sprints over 10 days (five days per sprint).
 This Planning effort was completed within two days of receipt of the RFI and development began immediately.

+## Introduction

-Team members
+## Team
+Members

 Roles and responsibilities

-Given the compressed timeframe of this effort, the team organized the work around three separate sprints:
-Sprint Zero
-Sprint 1
+## Approach

+User-Centered Design

+Scrum approach

-Sprint 2
+Sprints: Sprint Zero, Sprint 1, Sprint 2

+## Managment Tools

+## Logical Architecture

+LA Write-up

+## Physical Architecture

-## User-Centered Design
+## Code Flow

-# Narrative for the Technical Approach
-Technology stack
-Logical and physical architecture
-Component interactions
+Documentation must show code flow from client UI, to JavaScript library, to REST service to database, pointing to code in the GitHub repository.

 # Response to RFI Requirements